rago89/rago89/README.md

-# Hi my name is Rafael i live in Mons :belgium: I'm a web developer student :smiley
+# Hi my name is Rafael i live in Mons belgium I'm a web developer student of Hack Your Future Belgium

 **rago89/rago89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.